Petron: Products and services

 The company's ISO-14001-certified refinery processes crude oil into a full range of petroleum products, including LPG, gasoline, diesel, jet fuel, kerosene, industrial fuel oil, solvents, asphalts and mixed xylene.
 Petron's lube oil blending plant produces mechanical lubricants and grease.
 These products are also sold through service stations and sales centers, and directly to industrial customers with the largest client being the power sector.
 Petron also supplies jet fuels to international and domestic carriers.

-Through more than 1,200 service stations, they retail gasoline, diesel and kerosene to motorists and public transport operators.
+Through more than 1,200 service stations, they retail gasoline and diesel to motorists and public transport operators.
 They also sell their LPG brand Gasul to households and other consumers through an extensive dealership network.

 Petron opened its first fuel additives blending plant in the Asia-Pacific region at the Subic Bay Freeport Zone in November 2008.
 The plant has the capacity to blend 12,000 metric tons (MT) of fuel additives per year.
 In 2006, the facility was constructed in partnership with Innospec.
 As part of the agreement.

 In April 2008, Petron commissioned the country's first petrochemical feedstock units, at its 180000 oilbbl-per-day Bataan Refinery.

 The feedstock unit converts black products (fuel oil) into LPG, gasoline, and diesel.
 It also purifies propylene to manufacture food packaging, appliances, suitcases, furniture, DVDs and car parts.